 Cook County Personal Injury Lawyers Committed to You

-With our office centrally located in downtown Chicago, Rosenfeld Injury Lawyers is centrally located so we can serve you better.
+With our office centrally located in downtown Chicago, Rosenfeld Injury Lawyers LLC is centrally located so we can serve you better.
 If you or a loved one is in need of a personal injury, nursing home abuse or medical malpractice attorney in Cook County, we invite you to contact our office today for a free review of your case with attorneys who have experience dealing with your circumstance.